 Lauren Silverman, Ph.D.
 Dr. Silverman has served on our board of directors since January 2012.
 Since November 2006, Dr. Silverman has served as a managing director of the Novartis Venture Fund (formerly the Novartis Option Fund), the investment arm of Novartis AG, which focuses on investing in innovative life science concepts for patient benefit.
 From April 2005 to November 2006, Dr. Silverman was global head of oncology research operations for Novartis.
 From September 2001 to March 2005, Dr. Silverman was the director of business development and licensing at Pfizer.
-From August 1999 to September 2001, Dr. Silverman was the director of business development and licensing at OSI Pharmaceuticals, Inc. From November 1992 to August 1999, Dr. Silverman was the directors of Proteostasis Therapeutics Inc., Pulmatrix Inc., Ra Pharmaceuticals, Inc. and Viamet Pharmaceuticals, Inc. She serves on the board of directors of Proteostasis Therapeutics Inc., Pulmatrix Inc., Ra Pharmaceuticals, Inc. and Viamet Pharmaceuticals, Inc. She serves on the Business Advisory Board of the Epilepsy Research Foundation's Epilepsy Therapy Project, the National Cancer Institute's SBIR review panel, the Massachusetts Life Sciences Center's Scientific Advisory Board and the Board of Directors of the Science Club for Girls.
+From August 1999 to September 2001, Dr. Silverman was the director of business development and licensing at OSI Pharmaceuticals, Inc. From November 1992 to August 1999, Dr. Silverman was the director of strategic alliances and head of cell biology of Cadus Pharmaceuticals, where she was a founding scientist.
+Dr. Silverman currently serves on the board of directors of Proteostasis Therapeutics Inc., Pulmatrix Inc., Ra Pharmaceuticals, Inc. and Viamet Pharmaceuticals, Inc. She serves on the Business Advisory Board of the Epilepsy Research Foundation's Epilepsy Therapy Project, the National Cancer Institute's SBIR review panel, the Massachusetts Life Sciences Center's Scientific Advisory Board and the Board of Directors of the Science Club for Girls.
 Dr. Silverman was a postdoctoral fellow at the Memorial Sloan-Kettering Cancer Center and Princeton University and earned her Ph.D. in molecular biology from the University of Utah.
-Our board of directors believes that Dr. Silverman's expertise and experience in the biotechnology industry qualifies her to serve on our board of directors contingent and effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+Our board of directors believes that Dr. Silverman's expertise and experience in the biotechnology industry qualifies her to serve on our board of directors.
+Dr. Silverman will resign from our board of directors contingent and effective immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.